 For variable challenging trail surfaces, these poles from Black Diamond also includes interchangeable, but non-marked Z-pole Carbide Tips, Z-pole Rubber Tips and stow bag.
 The survival stick comes in oxide black color and includes a shaft catcher stopper basket that secures the folded sections.
 The length is non-configurable, so you would need to find the right length for your size.

-Features: Dual-density top, natural cork grip, Non-slip EVA foam grip extension, 360-degree Nubuck strap, 100% carbon fiber material construction, carbon pearl color, comfortable padded straps, interchangeable carbide/rubber Tech Tips (sold separately)
+Specific features: Dual-density top, natural cork grip, non-slip EVA foam grip extension, 360-degree Nubuck strap, 100% carbon fiber material construction, carbon pearl color, comfortable padded straps, interchangeable carbide/rubber tech tips (sold separately)

-Description: The Black Diamond’s Alpine Carbon Cork poles are one of the popular ultra-light trekking poles for different types of climbing and hiking activities.
+Description: The Black Diamond Alpine Carbon Cork Poles are one of the popular ultra-light trekking poles for different types of climbing and hiking activities.
 The product features the compact 3-carbon fiber shafts, with dual Pro FlickLock adjusters.
 It has the natural cork grip with the 360° easily adjusted padded Nubuck wrist straps, which have the Right and Left-hand labels for hand specific comfort.

 To fit your varying needs, the interchangeable Tech Tips can be changed to either carbide or rubber, though you would need to purchase them separately.
 The poles also include a pair of baskets that can be tailored to seasonal or winter activities.